Ellsworth Kelly: Exhibitions

 Kelly's first solo exhibition was held at the Galerie Arnaud, Paris, in 1951.
 His first solo show in New York was held at the Betty Parsons Gallery in 1956.
 In 1957, he showed works in a group exhibition at the Ferus Gallery, Los Angeles.
 In 1959 he was included in the Museum of Modern Art's ground-breaking exhibition, Sixteen Americans.
 Kelly was invited to show at the São Paulo Biennial in 1961.
 His work was later included in the documenta in 1964, 1968, 1977, 1992.
 A room of his paintings was included in the 2007 Venice Biennale.

 Kelly's first retrospective was held at the Museum of Modern Art in 1973.
-His work has since been recognized in numerous retrospective exhibitions, including a sculpture exhibition at the Whitney Museum of American Art, New York, in 1982; an exhibition of works on paper and a show of his print works that traveled extensively in the United States and Canada from 1987–88; and a career retrospective in 1996 organized by the Solomon R. Guggenheim Museum, which traveled to the Museum of Contemporary Art in Los Angeles, the Tate Gallery in London, and the Haus der Kunst in Munich.
+His work has since been recognized in numerous retrospective exhibitions, including a sculpture exhibition at the Whitney Museum of American Art, New York, in 1982; an exhibition of works on paper and a show of his print works that traveled extensively in the United States and Canada from 1987 to 1988; and a career retrospective in 1996 organized by the Solomon R. Guggenheim Museum, which traveled to the Museum of Contemporary Art in Los Angeles, the Tate Gallery in London, and the Haus der Kunst in Munich.
 Since then, solo exhibitions of Kelly's work have been mounted at the Metropolitan Museum of Art in New York (1998), Fogg Art Museum in Cambridge (1999), San Francisco Museum of Modern Art (1988/2002), Philadelphia Museum of Art (2007), and Museum of Modern Art in New York (2007).

 In 1993 the Galerie nationale du Jeu de Paume in Paris mounted the exhibition "Ellsworth Kelly: The French Years, 1948–54," based on the artist's relationship with the city, which travelled to the National Gallery of Art, Washington D.C.; in 2008, the Musée d'Orsay honored Kelly with the exhibition "Correspondences: Paul Cézanne Ellsworth Kelly".
 Haus der Kunst exhibited the first comprehensive retrospective of Kelly's black and white works in 2012.

 On the occasion of the artist's 90th birthday in 2013, the National Gallery of Art in Washington mounted an exhibition of his prints Ellsworth Kelly: Colored Paper Images; the Barnes Foundation in Philadelphia put together five sculptures in a show; the Phillips Collection in Washington exhibited his panel paintings; and the Museum of Modern Art opened a show of the "Chatham Series".

 Kelly's work was acquired by the Pérez Art Museum Miami, Florida, through a large donation from the Holding Capital Group, and exhibited as part of Beyond the Limited Life of Painting: Prints and Multiples from the Holding Capital Group Collection, in 2014 and 2015.
 In 2024, PAMM is again including Kelly's work in Every Sound Is a Shape of Time: Selections from PAMM's Collection.

 A retrospective entitled "Ellsworth Kelly at 100" was organized in 2023 by the Glenstone Museum in Potomac, Maryland, and was scheduled to travel to Paris and Doha.